bsrahmat/itclab-01/README.md

 <br>
 </br>

-## Other research by the Author can be found also at:
+## Other research by the I-OT.Net research team can be found also at:

 http://www.i-ot.net/